oasiswork/zimsoap/README.md

 ----

-### Setting your environment for tests ###

-Most of Integration tests are to be run either :

-- against a pre-configured VM, using vagrant
-- using any zimbra server you provide, after reading the above warning.

-#### Using the vagrant VM ####

-There is a VM ready for you with vagrant, just make sure you have vagrant installed and then :

-    $ vagrant up 8.0.5
-    $ vagrant provision 8.0.5

-You have several zimbra versions available as VMs for testing (see vagrant status).

-*Warning*: the test VM requires 2GB RAM to function properly and may put heavy load on your machine.

-#### Using your own zimbra server ####

-Be sure to have a server:
+You will need a server:
 - running zimbra 8.x,
-- ports 7071 and 443 reachables
+- with ports 7071 and 443 reachable
-- with an unix user having password-less sudo rights
+- with a system user having password-less sudo rights

-First delete all accounts/domains/calendar resources from your test server and run :

-    cat tests/provision-01-test-data.zmprov | ssh user@mytestserver -- sudo su - zimbra -c | zmprov

-(considering *mytestserver* is your server hostname and *user* is a unix user with admin sudo rights)
+In the following commands, we consider that *mytestserver* is your server hostname and *user* is a unix user with admin sudo rights.

-It will provision an admin account, but disabled.
-You have to set a password and enable the account
+#### Prepare the test server ####

+First, delete all domains/accounts/resources/lists/... from your test server.

+If you're cleaning up a server previously used for testing ZimSOAP, you can run:

-    ssh user@mytestserver -- sudo su - zimbra -c 'zmprov sp admin@zimbratest.example.com mypassword'
+    ssh user@mytestserver -- sudo su - zimbra -l < tests/cleanup-test-data.zmprov

+Then provision the test data :

-    ssh user@mytestserver -- sudo su - zimbra -c 'zmprov ma admin@zimbratest.example.com zimbraAccountStatus active'
+    ssh user@mytestserver -- sudo su - zimbra -c zmprov < tests/provision-test-data.zmprov

+It will provision an admin account `admin@zimbratest.example.com` with the password `password`, as well as other required elements.

+#### Configure the tests ####

-Then create a *test_config.ini* in tests/ directory.
+Create a *test_config.ini* in tests/ directory.
 Example content:

     [zimbra_server]
     host = mytestserver
-    server_name = zimbratest.example.com
+    server_name = zmhostname
     admin_port = 7071
     admin_login = admin@zimbratest.example.com
-    admin_password = mypassword
+    admin_password = password
+    https_port = 443

 *note: server_name is the internal server name from your zimbra server list (generally matches the hostname)*

-If you damaged the data with failed tests, you can just delete everything except the admin account and then run :
+If you damaged the data with failed tests, you will need to run the preparation steps above again.

-    cat tests/provision-01-test-data.zmprov | ssh user@mytestserver -- sudo su - zimbra -c | zmprov

-### Testing ###
+#### Run the tests ####

 After you are all set, you can run tests
 [the standard python way](https://docs.python.org/2/library/unittest.html)